 - A. All Class I friable asbestos waste shall be disposed as hazardous, waste and disposed at an appropriate landfill facility.
 The waste shall be manifested using a Uniform Hazardous Waste Manifest. - B. All Class II non-friable asbestos waste shall be disposed of as Non-Hazardous, Non-Friable Asbestos Waste.
-A non-hazardous material data form will be required. - C. All asbestos-containing waste shall be placed and stored in clear, sealed, leak-tight and appropriately labeled containers, in accordance with 8 CCR 1529 and SCAQMD Rule 1403, and transported to an appropriate landfill for disposal. - D. The abatement contractor will be responsible for segregating lead waste (LBP and LCP) into separate waste streams.
-The contractor will be required to collect a sufficient number of samples to adequately characterize the waste stream.
-Sample analysis will include at a minimum, Total Threshold Limit Concentration (TTLC), Soluble Threshold Limit Concentration (STLC) and Toxicity Characteristic Leaching Procedure (TCLP).

-The contractor shall develop and submit for review a waste sampling and management plan to the Owner and the Project Environmental Consultant.

-- E. All hazardous wastes (including non-hazardous asbestos wastes) must be transported by a certified waste hauler and disposed off at a waste facility approved by the Owner. - F. Obtain the EPA Hazardous Waste Generator Identification Number and State of California Hazardous Waste Tax Identification Number from the Owner for hazardous waste disposal. - G. All hazardous waste manifests or non-hazardous material data forms shall be delivered to the owner.
+A non-hazardous material data form will be required. - C. All asbestos-containing waste shall be placed and stored in clear, sealed, leak-tight and appropriately labeled containers, in accordance with 8 CCR 1529 and SCAQMD Rule 1403, and transported to an appropriate landfill for disposal. - D. The contractor shall develop and submit for review a waste sampling and management plan to the Owner and the Project Environmental Consultant. - E. All hazardous wastes (including non-hazardous asbestos wastes) must be transported by a certified waste hauler and disposed off at a waste facility approved by the Owner. - F. Obtain the EPA Hazardous Waste Generator Identification Number and State of California Hazardous Waste Tax Identification Number from the Owner for hazardous waste disposal. - F. All hazardous waste manifests or non-hazardous material data forms shall be delivered to the owner.
 Record keeping format shall utilize a chain of custody form which includes the names and addresses of the Generator (Owner), Contractor, Waste Hauler, pickup site, disposal site, the estimated quantity of the asbestos waste and the type of containers used.
 The form shall be signed by the Generator, Contractor, Waste Hauler and the Disposal Site Operator, as the responsibility for the material changes hands.